This guide to education in France, from primary school to higher education, will help you enroll your child into the French education system.

 There are five levels:

 The school week is around 24 hours; primary schools often close for all or part of Wednesday.
 There are lessons on literacy, numeracy, geography/history and commonly a foreign language, often English.
-Your child must be enrolled by the June prior to the September start of the school year.
+Your child must enroll by the June prior to the September start of the school year.

-If a child needs to repeat a year, redoubler, it is most often suggested at the end of a cycle.
-This decision can be determined by a group of school directors and teachers, conseil de cycle, although parents may appeal their decisions.
-However, there isn’t the same negative stigma attached to repeating as in English-speaking countries, and some 30 percent of students may repeat at least once in their schooling life.
+If a child needs to repeat a year, redoubler, this suggestion occurs at the end of a cycle.
+This decision can be determined by a group of school directors and teachers, conseil de cycle.
+Parents may appeal their decisions.
+However, there isn’t the same negative stigma with repeating as in English-speaking countries; some 30% of students may repeat at least once in their schooling life.

-The administrator, usually a member of the teaching staff, is known as the directeur or directrice; teachers are referred to as maître or maîtresse.
+The administrator, usually a member of the teaching staff, is the directeur or directrice; teachers are maître or maîtresse.

 Middle school (collège)

-Between the ages of 11 and 15, students in France attend a middle school or collège.
-All pupils are accepted; there is no entrance exam or requirements for state schools.
-You must enroll through your local mairie by the June before the September start of the school year.
-Read more about the application process in Expatica’s guide on how to choose a school in France.
+Between 11 and 15, students in France attend a middle school (collège).
+Schools accept all pupils; there is no entrance exam for state schools.
+You must enroll at your local mairie by June before the school year.
+Read more about how to choose a school in France.

 There are four levels:

-The syllabus aims to give all pupils a general education and consists of French, mathematics, history/geography, civics, biology, physics, technology, art, music, and physical education.
-Over the four years in the college, the more academic students tend to choose to take more general classes while the less academic tend to take more vocational classes.
+The syllabus offers a general education and consists of French, mathematics, history, civics, biology, physics, technology, art, music, and physical education.
+More academic students often opt for general classes, while less academic kids take vocational ones.

-In collège, marks (notes) become an important aspect in a child’s schooling, with tests (controles) becoming commonplace.
-During the year students are tested every week and at the end of the year have to pass with an average of 12 marks out of 20.
-Scoring under 10 may mean repeating the year, although no stigma is attached to this.
+In collège, marks (notes) are an important part of school, with tests (controles) being common.
+During the year, students take weekly tests; at the end of the year, they must pass with an average of 12 out of 20.
+Scoring under 10 may mean repeating the year.
 Parents can appeal a decision for their child to repeat (redoubler), but rarely do.

-The brevet is also marked on continuous assessment (including general attitude and behaviour) during the last year of college (3ème) – so some students may have already passed the brevet before they even sit the exam.
-Students have to get 10 marks out of 20 to pass; 12 for a Mention Assez Bien, 14 for a Mention Bien and 16+ for a Mention Très Bien.
+The brevet also includes assessment on attitude and behavior during the last year (3ème).
+Some students may pass the brevet before they even sit the exam.
+Students must get 10 marks out of 20 to pass; 12 for a Mention Assez Bien, 14 for a Mention Bien, and 16+ for a Mention Très Bien.

-After the brevet, students may leave the education system altogether if they are 16 (though most do not), or continue their education in a lycée.
-Academic pupils will move onto a lycée général or lycée technique, while less academic may go to a lycée professionnel.
+After the brevet, students may leave the education system if they’re 16 or continue in a lycée.
+Academic pupils move onto a lycée général or lycée technique, while less academic go to a lycée professionnel.

 High school or lycée